rccordell/feeling-responsive/_posts/labs/2018-01-12-Lab1-Markdown.md

 + Headlines for different sections
 + I won't require it, but *extra kudos* if you can include an image and/or a footnote.

-If you have already drafted your Fieldbook entry for our lab at the MFA, you could mark it up for this assignment and kill two birds with one stone.

 ## R Markdown